willgarcia/rotc/06-k8s-servicemesh/workshop-README.md

 ## Flagger Canary

 Flagger adds the type Canary to kubernetes.
 This type detects changes in a deployment and deploy these changes using the Canary technique.
-It automates the creation of the new deployments, management of the traffic, analysis of the metrics, roolout and fallback.
+It automates the creation of the new deployments, management of the traffic, analysis of the metrics, rollout and fallback.

 ```
 apiVersion: flagger.app/v1beta1